hacralo/wallpaper/README.md

 This script helps to download the picture of the day from NASA website and sets it as the wallpaper.
-I have also added an exe file which helps to run the script without installing python on your machine.
+I have also added an exe file \[in dist folder\] which helps to run the script without installing python on your machine.
 Please note this script runs only in 64 bit windows 7.